 Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
 Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
 Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
 When pregnancy is detected, discontinue Tekamlo as soon as possible [see Use In Specific Populations].

-Tekamlo is contraindicated in patients with diabetes who are receiving ARBs or ACEI because of the increased risk of renal impairment, hyperkalemia, and hypotension [see CONTRAINDICATIONS and Clinical Trials].
+Tekamlo is contraindicated in patients with diabetes who are receiving ARBs or ACEIs because of the increased risk of renal impairment, hyperkalemia, and hypotension.
+In general, avoid combined use of aliskiren with ACE inhibitors or ARBs, particularly in patients with creatinine clearance (CrCl) less than 60 mL/min [see CONTRAINDICATIONS, DRUG INTERACTIONS and Clinical Studies].

-Angioedema of the face, extremities, lips, tongue, glottis and/or larynx has been reported in patients treated with aliskiren and has necessitated hospitalization and intubation.
-This may occur at any time during treatment and has occurred in patients with and without a history of angioedema with ACE inhibitors or angiotensin receptor antagonists.
+Hypersensitivity reactions such as anaphylactic reactions and angioedema of the face, extremities, lips, tongue, glottis and/or larynx have been reported in patients treated with aliskiren and has necessitated hospitalization and intubation.
+This may occur at any time during treatment and has occurred in patients with and without a history of angioedema with ACEIs or angiotensin receptor antagonists.
+Anaphylactic reactions have been reported from postmarketing experience with unknown frequency.
 If angioedema involves the throat, tongue, glottis or larynx, or if the patient has a history of upper respiratory surgery, airway obstruction may occur and be fatal.
-Patients who experience these effects, even without respiratory distress, require prolonged observation, since treatment with antihistamines and corticosteroids may not be sufficient to prevent respiratory involvement.
-Prompt administration of subcutaneous epinephrine solution 1:1000 (0.3 to 0.5 ml) and measures to ensure a patent airway may be necessary.
+Patients who experience these effects, even without respiratory distress, require prolonged observation and appropriate monitoring measures since treatment with antihistamines and corticosteroids may not be sufficient to prevent respiratory involvement.
+Prompt administration of subcutaneous epinephrine solution 1:1000 (0.3 mL to 0.5 mL) and measures to ensure a patent airway may be necessary.

 Impaired Renal Function

 Monitor renal function periodically in patients treated with Tekamlo.
-Changes in renal function, including acute renal failure, can be caused by drugs that affect the renin-angiotensin system.
-Patients whose renal function may depend in part on the activity of the renin-angiotensin system (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or non-steroidal anti-inflammatory (NSAID) therapy may be at particular risk for developing acute renal failure on Tekamlo [see CONTRAINDICATIONS, Clinical Trials].
-Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function.
+Changes in renal function, including acute renal failure, can be caused by drugs that affect the RAAS.
+Patients whose renal function may depend in part on the activity of the RAAS (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or nonsteroidal anti-inflammatory drug (NSAID, including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors), therapy may be at particular risk for developing acute renal failure on Tekamlo [see Renal Impairment/Hyperkalemia/Hypotension When Tekamlo Is Given In Combination With ARBs Or ACEIs, DRUG INTERACTIONS, Use In Specific Populations, and Clinical Studies].
+Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function [see DOSAGE AND ADMINISTRATION].

 When aliskiren was given with cyclosporine or itraconazole, the blood concentrations of aliskiren were significantly increased.
-Avoid concomitant use of aliskiren with cyclosporine or intraconazole [see DRUG INTERACTIONS].
+Avoid concomitant use of aliskiren with cyclosporine or itraconazole [see DRUG INTERACTIONS].

 Monitor serum potassium periodically in patients receiving aliskiren.
-Drugs that affect the renin-angiotensin system can cause hyperkalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes, combination use with ARBs or ACEI [see CONTRAINDICATIONS, and Clinical Trials], NSAIDs, or potassium supplements or potassium sparing diuretics.
+Drugs that affect the RAAS can cause hyperkalemia.
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes, combination use with ARBs or ACEI [see CONTRAINDICATIONS, Renal Impairment/Hyperkalemia/Hypotension When Tekamlo Is Given In Combination With ARBs Or ACEIs, and Clinical Studies], NSAIDs, including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors), or potassium supplements or potassium-sparing diuretics.

 Patient Counseling Information

-Female patients of childbearing age should be told about the consequences of exposure to Tekamlo during pregnancy.
+Inform female patients of childbearing age about the consequences of exposure to Tekamlo during pregnancy.
 Discuss treatment options with women planning to become pregnant.
-Patients should be asked to report pregnancies to their physician as soon as possible.
+Advise patients to report pregnancies to their physician as soon as possible.

 Caution patients receiving Tekamlo that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
 Tell patients that if syncope occurs, discontinue Tekamlo until the physician has been consulted.